lf-lang/vscode-lingua-franca/README.md

 * target code validation upon build or file save
 * user-triggered build (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, then `Lingua Franca: Build`)
 * user-triggered build and run (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, then `Lingua Franca: Build and Run`)
-* Lingua Franca Package Explorer (click on the LF icon in the Activity Bar on the left), which features two distinct tree-view sections:
-   * **Local Libraries:** Unpublished libraries found in the local filesystem under `./src/lib`;
-   * **Lingo Libraries:** Published libraries downloaded into the workspace using the Lingo package manager.

 ## Quick Start
  1. Install this plugin from the [VSCode